lee-zhg/istio101/workshop/exercise-0/README.md

-# Lab 0c.
-Connect to your kubernetes environment
+# Exercise 0.
+Connect to Kubernetes cluster

 Complete steps in this section to connect to your Kubernetes cluster.